devgateway/amp/amp/TEMPLATE/ampTemplate/gisModule/dev/readme.md

 $ npm install
 ```

-When installing new dev/build dependencies, use the `--save-dev` option for npm so that they are added to [`package.json`](package.json), so that other developers can keep up to date.
+When adding new dev/build dependencies, use the `--save-dev` option for npm so that they are added to [`package.json`](package.json), so that other developers can keep up to date.
 Make sure to commit the updated `package.json` to version control when you commit.

 ```bash
 $ npm install jshint --save-dev